Meadowsys/wiwi/src/serialiser_binary_2/README.md

 If the reference value is 63 or greater, first write the ref marker byte `0xff`, followed by the reference value as an unsigned variable length integer.

+### interning values

+Any value can be interned.
+However, some just aren't worth interning.
+The first 63 references for values interned take up one byte only, after that it takes one byte in addition to the bytes needed to encode the reference value as an unsigned variable length integer.

+Values that might be worth interning include floats, strings, arrays, records, maps, and binary buffers.
+They are worth interning because they are larger than just one or two bytes to encode.
+But of course, interning values only works well if the items are repeatedly used throughout the document.

+Values are straight up used in the place where you might otherwise expect a marker.

+### records with interned keys

+Since keys in records are always strings and as a result can be encoded without a marker, you cannot use an interned value in its place.
+For this, a map can be used instead, since keys use a marker too, and so can properly recognise a reference.

 ### nested documents and value registries

 It would be possible to take a seperate encoded document, and just plop it inline where any other value would otherwise be expected.
 However, it may have its own value registry, with of course its own reference values, which would overlap with the parent documents' references.
 To support nesting arbitrary documents without reserialisation, we must also support arbitrarily nesting value registries.

 If a value registry declaration is found when expecting a value instead, don't error, but parse that value registry.
 Then use only the newly deserialised registry to only deserialise the next value, discarding the registry afterwards.

 Embedding another document is putting arbitrary bytes into the output buffer, which can cause issues if the inserted payload is invalid/malformed/malicious.
-We believe the worst case with malicious inputs is to corrupt data and return potentially arbitrary data.
+We believe the worst case with malicious inputs is to corrupt data and potentially return arbitrary data.
 However, in a strict type system like Rust with a serialiser that doesn't access the outside world like the internet (why would it though?), this shouldn't cause RCE bugs or anything like that.
 It could in a language like javascript though, if an implementation isn't careful about eg. prototype pollution.
 A document inserted like this should either come from a trusted source, or validated for correct _structure_.
-Checking for correct structure would mean interpreting the markers and lengths, then skipping over regions, assuming the data inside is valid (ex. read the string marker and the length, but skip UTF-8 validation).
-This ensures the structure is intact and can't cause things to become messy.
+Checking for correct structure would mean interpreting the markers and lengths to know how far to skip forward, but skipping validation that isn't needed for skipping ahead (ex. read the string marker and the length, but skip UTF-8 validation).
+This ensures the structure is intact and can't cause things to become messy during deserialisation.

 If the document you want to embed is untrusted and/or unverified, and verifying it is not feasible for whatever reason, you can put a "foreign document" header just before putting the document in.
 This header is optional, and you don't need to use it if the document you're putting in is from a trusted source and/or validated to be structurally correct.
 First write the intern marker `0x0d`, followed by `0x00` (yes its the marker for `false`.. it works since no where else is `false` written just after the intern marker), followed by the length in bytes of the document to be embedded as an unsigned variable length integer.
 Then, write the document.
 In deserialisation, if this header is found, hold on to the position and decoded length just before the embedded document starts (ie. just after the encoded length), then try deserialising.
-If deserialisation fails, you may be able to recover and continue by skipping forwards the saved amount of bytes, past the embedded document.
+If deserialisation fails, you may be able to recover and continue by skipping forwards the saved amount of bytes, past the embedded document, and continuing after that.

 ## variable length integers